muchdogesec/history4feed/tests/README.md

 2. adds the feeds
 3. checks the jobs for the added feeds, until all are successful
 4. checks each feed id
-5. checks the posts have been indexed for one of the blogs
-6. deletes all the blogs

 Note, because we use a UUIDv5 ID (namespace `6c6e6448-04d4-42a3-9214-4f0f7d02694e`) to generate IDs we can hardcode the IDs.
 For;